-We've made great progress in our work to connect children and families to nature.
+We've made great progress in our work to protect Texas' precious water resources and connect children and families to nature.
 With your help, we can continue to make a difference for wildlife in Austin and around Texas.

-Your support can help us accomplish significant goals for 2015:
+Your support can help us accomplish significant goals:

 NWF's Monarch Heroes program - teacher testimonials:

-"The structure and support that NWF provides to create a project-based learning unit focused on life science and environmental stewardship have been the best things about the project for me and our team.
+"The structure and support that NWF provides to create a project-based learning unit focused on life science and environmental stewardship have been the best things about the Monarch Heroes program for me and our team.
 The training and materials have made it very simple to design and implement."

 "My students are taking charge and ownership of NWF's Monarch Heroes project.
 It's gratifying to see students continue to initiate projects and plans to support monarchs and their gardens."